Childhood Lead Exposure: Blood Lead Testing: MNPH Data Access - MN Dept. of Health

 Children tested by 3 years of age.
 The Minnesota trend line is the statewide average and includes all children in the state.
 The Metro trend line represents children living in the 7-county Twin Cities metropolitan area.
 Source: MDH Blood Lead Information System.

-The most recent birth cohort to have been observed for a full three years is children born in 2016.
-The percent of children tested increased from about 42% among children born in 2000 to about 82% among children born in 2016.
+The most recent birth cohort to have been observed for a full three years is children born in 2017.
+The percent of children tested increased from about 42% among children born in 2000 to about 81% among children born in recent years.
 Testing coverage rates vary slightly across regions (slightly higher in the 7-county Twin Cities Metro region and slightly lower in Greater Minnesota).

 Children tested at 1-year and 2-year well child visits in Minnesota, by birth year